Why Gums Bleed When Flossing: Causes and Solutions

 If you see blood, don’t panic or stop flossing!
 This is what you should do:

 Stopping flossing means the plaque stays put, and the problem only gets worse.
-The blood means you are cleaning the area that desperately needs it.
+Bleeding may indicate an area affected by inflammation that requires regular cleaning.
 Be extra gentle, but make sure you clean between all your teeth.

 2. Check Your Technique